 The problem is, unless you’re a seasoned developer, it’s difficult to determine the quality of the code you’re using.
 There are a few things that are easier to control than others, though, such as choosing reliable plugins, which we’ll look at later on.

 Before you learn how to lower your loading times, you’ll need to know how to measure them.
-GTmetrix is a great tool for this, letting you measure your site’s performance and get all sorts of information and actionable items for free (there's also a paid plan, which may suit if you test regularly or need more advanced options).
+GTmetrix is a great tool for this, letting you measure your site’s performance and get all sorts of information and actionable items for free.
 Check out our dedicated GTmetrix guide for more information.

-I’ve already mentioned the importance of a good host — our Guide to the best WordPress Hosting Services should be able to help you make an informed decision.
+I’ve already mentioned the importance of a good host — our guide to the best WordPress hosting services should help you to make an informed decision.

 The three best managed WordPress hosting services are WP Engine, Kinsta and Flywheel.
 All of these provide top-quality hosting, and, while they have their differences, I’d trust my business to any one.